-To accommodate a growing population, major development projects are planned in areas that may be exposed to hazards, including coastal flooding and liquefaction, as some are built on areas with bay fill.
-New construction is built to modern building codes and is therefore more resilient than older buildings.
-However, building codes do not always consider future climate hazards and are designed for life safety rather than rapid recovery.
-Even if new developments are relatively more resilient to hazards, surrounding public assets such as transportation and utilities may remain vulnerable, potentially impacting current and future residents and businesses.
+To accommodate a growing population, major development projects are planned or underway in areas that may be exposed to hazards, including coastal flooding and liquefaction.
+See section 3.2 for a summary of new development and related mitigation actions.
+New construction is built to modern building code standards and development projects can finance resilient infrastructure improvements such as elevated shorelines.
+Therefore, new development in San Francisco is often more resilient than older buildings and neighborhoods.
+However, building codes do not always consider future climate hazards and are designed for life safety rather than rapid recovery in an earthquake.
+In addition, surrounding infrastructure such as transportation and utilities may remain vulnerable, potentially impacting current and future residents and businesses.

-Due to recent changes in state laws, there has been a recent emphasis on increasing housing development in "high opportunity" neighborhoods on the west side of the city, which also happen to be less vulnerable to some hazard events.
+Due to changes in state laws, there has been a recent emphasis on increasing housing development in "high opportunity" neighborhoods on the west side of the city, which also happen to be less vulnerable to some hazards.
 Where and how to develop new housing remains a pressing issue and is likely to be the guiding force for development in the foreseeable future.

+- Citywide

-- Citywide - Particularly: Mission Bay/SOMA (Downtown), Bayview Hunter's Point (Southeast), Waterfront, Treasure Island
+- Particularly: Mission Bay/SOMA (Downtown), Bayview Hunter's Point (Southeast),

+Waterfront, Treasure Island

 Sector Asset Class

 Public and Community Services Housing

-Population Vulnerable Populations
+Population Communities at Increased Risk

 Business and Industry Industrial, Commercial